pymedphys/pymedphys/docs/developer/file-structure.rst

 Just like most Python libraries, PyMedPhys contains a series of standard, top-level files.
 These include:

-:``README.rst``: A simple text file containing general information on the
+:``README.rst``: A text file containing general information on the PyMedPhys
-                 PyMedPhys repository with links to important sections.
+                 repository with links to important sections.
 On `the PyMedPhys GitHub page`_, *README.rst* determines the text you see below the file structure.

 :``LICENSE``: A text file that contains a full copy of the AGPL-3.0 license.
               Since PyMedPhys is licensed under the AGPL-3.0 (with additional